Sign up now for a

 Mark stood on the corner at the edge of Olvera Street and watched the Cinco de Mayo celebration.
 The deep history of this section of Los Angeles brought many Hispanics, and visitors to enjoy the party.

 If they wanted to celebrate the fact Mexico won their freedom from Spain, go back to Mexico and make it a better place to live.
-That was what the United States did and now everyone wanted to come here.
+That was what people of the United States did and now everyone wanted to come here.

 “Hey officer!”
 Mark turned to see a group of slightly intoxicated females leaning on each other.
-“Hey you’re cute.
+“Hey, you’re cute.
 Can we take a picture with you?”

-He was going to refuse but shrugged, “Why not ladies.”
+He was going to refuse, but shrugged, “Why not ladies.”

 They took turns and then someone from the crowd offered to take one of all the girls with him.